 • Get rid of the physical constraints: Focus on your experiment only !

 • A patient switch allows to freeze the displayed value when the threshold is reached for human applications

 • An RS232 interface allows to transfer the displayed value on to a computer

-• Our BIO-CIS software allows to write directly on EXCEL7 the value measured (PC with Windows 7 or higher) thus you avoid transcription errors, and get instant report
+• Our BIO-CIS2 software allows to write directly on EXCEL7 the value measured (PC with Windows 7 or higher) thus you avoid transcription errors, and get instant report

 • 1 transportation case

 • 1 foot switch for hand-free resetting of the test